Meeting and surpassing all audience expectations every day.

 There aren't any Republican comedians because they're not allowed.

-Arthur defense attorney, Arthur Idala.
+Arthur, defense attorney Arthur Idala.

-And uh she said uh she's talking Megan talking to Idala about this.
+And Megan talking to Idala about this.

 I'm just trying to tell you who he is.